 - political science

-combined with the opportunity to focus on a particular policy area such as social policy, global policy, health policy or environmental policy.
-Within Sanford and across campus, PhD students interact with leading scholars and numerous interdisciplinary centers such as:
+PhD students focus on a particular policy area such as social policy, global policy, health policy or environmental policy.
+They also interact with leading scholars and interdisciplinary centers at Duke such as:

 Student Story: Travis Dauwalter